-Arsenal Image Mounter source code is available for royalty-free use by open source projects.
+For developers, Arsenal Image Mounter source code and APIs are available for royalty-free use by open source projects.
 Commercial projects (and other projects not licensed under an AGPL v3 compatible license) that would like to use Arsenal Image Mounter source code and/or APIs must contact us to obtain alternative licensing.

 - Mounts raw, forensic, and virtual machine disk images

 - Volume Shadow Copy (VSC) mounting in Professional Mode

 - Windows 8 (and 8.1)